btrettel/flt/README.md

 - [f90lint.py](f90lint.md): Python script to do some static analysis not done by the other linters I have.
 - fmad.f90: Module for forward-mode automatic differentiation.
 - genunits.f90: Program to generate a module `units` which allows for compile-time physical dimension consistency checking.
 (Experimental.)
-- geninput.f90: Program to generate consistent Fortran namelist group input code including input validation and documentation for each namelist group.
+- geninput.f90: Program to simultaneously generate consistent 1.
+Fortran namelist group input code including input validation and 2. documentation for each namelist group.
 (Experimental.)
 - gentesthtml.f90: Program to generate a HTML page listing test results.
 - prec.f90: Module to set precisions, lengths, and mathematical constants.
 Uses common convention of `WP` for real precision.
 - purerng.f90: Module for pure random number generators.
 Interface similar to intrinsic `random_number` and `random_seed` (but not identical to avoid conflict with `size` intrinsic).
 Includes a deterministic "random" number generator to mock actual random number generators for testing.